 Physiotherapy is incredibly important for these injuries to ensure proper and complete recovery.
 Though each injury will differ slightly, a physio can aid in making sure that there is a correct process of healing and work on a rehabilitation program that will allow you to execute full recovery goals in a timely manner to get you back to health as soon as possible.
 The treatment of exercises may include:

 Exercise programs will be of key importance during rehabilitation for knee injuries.
 As it is a major movement centre, and important for stability to restore full function for work, sport and general living, the knee will require gradual reloading otherwise further complications can occur

 An aspect of our service here at Pivotal Motion that is often overlooked, are the exercise classes we provide.
 Currently offered are an adolescent strength and conditioning class and a strength and balance class for our older clients.
 These classes aim to improve health and increase enjoyment of exercise, but also to teach exercise habits which will aid in activities of daily living and decrease injury risk for the future.

 INJURY AVOIDANCE & RECOVERY OF THE KNEE

 Even though the knee is designed to support up to five times the body’s weight, care must be taken.
 Whether weightlifting or moving house, correct lifting technique is essential for knee functionality.
 Similarly, warming up the joint before physical activity will also reduce the likelihood of injury.
 Correct loading and exercises such as squats and lunges can be used to strengthen the joint, particularly the ligaments and surrounding musculature, and prevent injury.

-Likewise, physiotherapy consultations can assist in the recovery stages, regardless of the injury.
+Likewise, knee physiotherapy consultations can assist in the recovery stages, regardless of the injury.
 If injured, rest will be the first recommendation, as further injury could occur due to the complexity of the knee joint.